butla/falcon/docs/user/tutorial.rst

         assert result_doc == doc
         assert response.status == falcon.HTTP_OK

-See your tests pass by running Pytest against ``tests`` directory while in the main project directory.
+See your tests pass by running pytest against the ``tests`` directory while in the main project directory.

 .. code:: bash